Sophia Magdalena of Denmark: Tenure as Crown Princess

-Queen of Sweden
+Early tenure as Queen

+King Adolf Frederick died on 12 February 1771.
+Sophie Magdalene's husband ascended the throne as King Gustav III, while Sophie Magdalene herself became Queen of Sweden at the age of 24.
+The coronation of Gustav III and Sophia Magdalena took place the following year, on 29 May, in the Stockholm Cathedral.

-The coronation of Gustav III and Sophia Magdalena took place on 29 May 1772.
-She was not informed about the coup of Gustav III, which reinstated absolute monarchy and ended the parliamentary rule of the Estates in the revolution of 1772.
+The new queen was not informed about the coup of Gustav III, which reinstated absolute monarchy and ended the parliamentary rule of the Estates in the revolution of 1772.
 At the time she was deemed as suspicious and politically untrustworthy in the eyes of the King, primarily by her mother-in-law, who painted her as pro-Danish.
 Denmark was presumed to oppose the coup; there were also plans to conquer Norway from Denmark.

 Sophia Magdalena was informed about politics nonetheless: she expressed herself pleased with the 1772 parliament because Count Fredrik Ribbing, for whom she had taken an interest, had regained his seat.
 The conflict between her and her mother-in-law was publicly known and disliked, and the sympathies were on her side.
-In the contemporary paper Dagligt Allehanda, a fable was presented about Rävinnan och Turturduvan (”The She Fox and the Turtle Dove”).
+In the contemporary paper Dagligt Allehanda, a fable was presented about Rävinnan och Turturduvan ("The She Fox and the Turtle Dove").
 The fable was about the innocent turtle dove (Sophia Magdalena) who was slandered by the wicked she fox (Louisa Ulrika), who was supported by the second she fox (Anna Maria Hjärne) and the other foxes (the nobility).
 The fable was believed to have been sent from the Caps party.